ether-camp/public/reputation.md

 ```
 - Newcomer, karma 0-99, max gain daily 20.
 - Voter, karma 100-5000, can vote for the projects and content, max gain daily 100.
-- Elder, karma >5000, can also have some moderation rights.
+- Elder, karma >5000, can also have some moderation rights, max gain daily 300.
 ```

 Every normal person starts with 0 karma.
 It should be quite hard to get a voter status, because newcomers cannot harm the system badly.
 They only can create a number of spam posts which can be easily hidden by other users if they like.